 - An urgent tone or claim that your account is compromised.

-- A request or link to verify your account information.
+- An email with a link to verify your account information.

 - Typos in the From email address.
 It’s common to see something like email@example.com (typo).